Oscarz90/bismarck-cs/.github/ISSUE_TEMPLATE/3_DOCS_REQUEST.md

 ---
-name: ":books: Docs issue report or enhancement request"
+name: "\U0001F4DA Docs issue report or enhancement request"
 about: Report an issue or enhancement in repo's documentation or website application
 title: '[project-id] - Brief description'
 labels: docs